mpara17/webdev-resources/README.md

 # Web Development Resources

 ## Hello 👋
  May this repository stand as a resource guide that will help you navigate through the Kode with Klossy camp as well as for future reference for continuing to build your skills for web development.
+For anyone who is not involved with the Kode With Klossy camp, you can still refer to this guide as starting points to learning Web Development!

 This should not be a substitute for the camp, but rather serve as resources you can use to help your learning and expand your abilities after the camp.